unChaz/sci-fi-5e/srd/mechanics/combat.md

 ##### Stabilizing a Creature

 The best way to save a creature with 0 hit points is to heal it.
-If healing is unavailable, the creature can at least be stabilized so that it isn’t killed by a failed death saving throw.
+If healing is unavailable, the creature can at least be stabilized so that it isn't killed by a failed death saving throw.

 You can use your action to administer first aid to an unconscious creature and attempt to stabilize it, which requires a successful DC 10 Wisdom (Medicine) check.

-A **stable** creature doesn’t make death saving throws, even though it has 0 hit points, but it does remain unconscious.
+A **stable** creature doesn't make death saving throws, even though it has 0 hit points, but it does remain unconscious.
 The creature stops being stable, and must start making death saving throws again, if it takes any damage.
-A stable creature that isn’t healed regains 1 hit point after 1d4 hours.
+A stable creature that isn't healed regains 1 hit point after 1d4 hours.

 ##### Monsters and Death